The Intergenerational Program provides opportunities for CB55+ members and the school students to participate in activities of mutual interest.

 Support a Reader

-If you are interested in participating, please contact Von Bishop at email@example.com for more information.
+We can always use more volunteers so if you are interested, please contact Von Bishop at email@example.com.

 IG Photography, coordinated by Brent Carberry.